Master of Social Work (M.S.W.)

 Attend one of our free M.S.W. information sessions and get a feel for our program and department.

 - Ellen Doering, Families & Children concentration

-Transfer applicants: How to apply to the M.S.W.
-Program if you are transfering from another CSWE-accredited M.S.W.
+Transfer applicants: This page explains how to apply to the M.S.W.
+Program if you are transferring from another CSWE-accredited M.S.W.
 Program.
 Priority deadline is January 4, 2019; final deadline is April 2, 2019.

 Program Handbooks and Forms